KevinCatron/WikiView/README.md

 <br>
 <br>
 At the bottom of the page is a buton that will generate and take you to a random Wikipedia article.

+To view this web app in action please visit http://www.kcatron.com/WikiView/